How To Properly Order Your Recipe Cutting Board

 No two pieces are alike, so the board might slightly differ in color and grain pattern from board to board, or from the different bamboo slats in the board.
 The writing is engraved and the charring effect it has with the different bamboo is what gives it a slightly brown hue, or the burnt color.
 By purchasing this item, you agree that boards will be unique and have character.
 For some examples:

 Please notice how the “color” of the engraving changes based on the slates of the bamboo.
 This is unpredictable as bamboo is a natural plant and there is no way to predict what the burn pattern will be while engraving.

 If you purchase the bamboo cutting boards you could have variations in your boards that will make each one unique and add a rustic look.

-If you do not like this look please purchase a maple board which has less variations or the slate options.
+If you do not like this look please purchase a maple board, which will have fewer variations between the wood slats, or one of our slate options.